mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

 ### Media {#add-media}

-The **[!UICONTROL Media]** field allows you to add media to your In-App message to create a compelling experience for end user.
+The **[!UICONTROL Media]** field allows you to add media to your In-app message to create a compelling experience for end user.

-Clicking the **[!UICONTROL Select Assets]** icon, you can directly add assets stored in the Assets library to your In-App message.
+Clicking the **[!UICONTROL Select Assets]** icon, you can directly add assets stored in the Assets library to your In-app message.
 [Learn more about asset management]().

 If the **[!UICONTROL Advanced formatting mode]** is switched on, you can choose the **[!UICONTROL Max height]** and **[!UICONTROL Max width]** of your media.